WhoJoshi69/zen.space/README.md

 ## 📧 Contact

-For questions or feedback, reach out to us at daily.place@proton.me
+For questions or feedback, reach out to us at joshidarshit2002@gmail.com